digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/Speakers.md

     - if modifying the loom, cut and crimp or solder the spade connectors for your speakers onto the loom, noting that the wire in the loom with a black line in it is *always* negative
 1. Connect your speaker(s) to the wiring loom and reinstall into the shelf

-    > now is a good time to test that the speakers are connected correctly by turning on the radio {: .block-note}
+    > Now is a good time to test that the speakers are connected correctly by turning on the radio {: .block-note}

 1. place cover back onto speakers